 Is Your Pool Fence ASTM Compliant?September 2, 2015

-Is Your Pool Fence ASTM Compliant?
+Does Your Pool Fence Meet ASTM Standards?

-Pool fences that are covered by ASTM standards and meeting those standards can cover most of your bases when it comes to not falling afoul of your city code or rules set by your homeowners’ association.
+Pool fences that are installed according ASTM standards and meeting those standards can cover most of your bases when it comes to not falling afoul of your city code or rules set by your homeowners’ association.
 Most importantly, if you have an ASTM compliant pool fence, you can rest assured that your pool fence has passed strict safety standards.

 All-Safe Pool Fence & Covers installs documented ASTM compliant pool fence material only, which means our fence materials have been independently tested for safety by an independent ASTM certified laboratory and they exceed the nationally recognized standards for pool fencing (ASTM F2286-05-2013).